sisterai/estate-assistant-system/README.md

 ### Chat

 - **POST** `/api/chat` – Send a chat message and receive an AI-generated response.
+- **POST** `/api/chat/rate` – Rate the AI's response (thumbs up or down).

 More endpoints can be found in the Swagger API documentation.
-Endpoints may be added or modified as the project evolves.
+Endpoints may be added or modified as the project evolves, so this may not be an exhaustive list of all available endpoints.

 ### Swagger API Documentation